 The core income from all sources as shown in the National Federation's Statement of Financial Activities are set out in the attached Accounts.
-In 2020, income was €518,290 against expenditure of €359,191, over the same period, resulting in a surplus of €159,099 in 2020.
-The net assets of the company at the year end was €614,733.
+In 2021, income was €537,638 against expenditure of €385,727, over the same period, resulting in a surplus of €151,911 in 2021.
+The net assets of the company at the year end was €766,644.
+The surplus in 2021 was related to vacant posts that have since been filled and therefore a surplus is not expected to reoccur in 2022.
+The company is a non-profit entity and with the approval of the HSE, the surplus for 2021 is being been used to fund other National Federation projects in 2022, such as hiring of an ADM Coordinator to help member organisations prepare and implement the new legislation (Assisted Decision Making Capacity Act), and to coordinate a response to the recruitment and retention crisis facing the disability sector.